dnwarnock/dva-project/README.md

 - Build the backend with `cd backend && docker build -t dva-backend:local . && cd ..`
 - Build the frontend with `cd frontend && docker build -t dva-frontend:local . && cd ..`
 - [Get an API Key for Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key)
-- Copy and paste your API Key on to line 12 of `frontend/src/main.js`
+- Copy and paste your API Key on to line 12 of `frontend/src/main.js` in the value slot for the `key`
 - seed mongo by running `setup.sh`